Sparta142/factorio-link-mod-bot/README.md

 * `REDDIT_USERNAME` - The Reddit username to sign in with.
 * `REDDIT_PASSWORD` - The Reddit password to sign in with.
 * `REDDIT_USER_AGENT` - The user agent reported to Reddit.
+* `REDDIT_SUBREDDITS` - Comma-separated list of subreddits to monitor for commands.
 * `FACTORIO_USER_AGENT` - The user agent reported to the Factorio mod portal.